Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 Stock Price Impact

-Short-term stock decline following the controversy.
-While stocks recover, the connection between communication errors and shareholder value was clear.
+Short-term decline following the controversy.
+While markets can recover, the link between communication errors and shareholder value was clear.

 Lessons for Other Operators